drodriguezSRL/ORBSLAM3_implementation/HOW.md

 ## Phase 5: Adapting my own data

-I'm going to try to adapt the [SPICE-HL3 dataset](https://github.com/spaceuma/spice-hl3) to work with ORB-SLAM3.
+I adapted the [SPICE-HL3 dataset](https://github.com/spaceuma/spice-hl3) to work with ORB-SLAM3.

-I'm going to first attempt to adapt and run ORB-SLAM3 over SPICE-HL3 **Trajectory F** stereo-inertial data.
+I first attempted to adapt and run ORB-SLAM3 over SPICE-HL3 **Trajectory F** stereo-inertial data.

-The best strategy would be to try to emulate the layout and setup of the working example whose sensor configuration matches that of the new dataset.
+The best strategy IMO was to try to emulate the layout and setup of the working example whose sensor configuration matches that of the new dataset.
 In this case that would be the Stereo+IMU configuration.

 Make sure you understand the parsing of arguments when running the `stereo_inertial_euroc` example.
 More info [here](/orbslam3_explained.md).
 As a summary, we have: